JorgeOrtizV/VisionAlgorithmsForMobileRobotics/README.md

 featureDetection - Implements Harris and Shi-Tomasi detectors from scratch.
 Implements as well a keypoint identificator, a descriptor and a matcher from scratch, able to successfully follow keypoints through a sequence of images.

 SIFT - Implements SIFT detector and descriptor from scratch

+stereoRectification - Implements a 3D reconstruction based on sterio rectification of a simplified 2 cameras model.

+structureFromMotion - Implements the eight point Algorithm for 3D reconstruction